centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-vtom-restapi.md

 To control your VTOM, the Rest API must be configured.

-The pack supports following authentication:
+The Pack supports following authentication:
 * username/password
 * direct token

+At least VTOM 6.6.1a is mandatory for the Pack:
+* /auth/1.0/authorize
+* /monitoring/1.0/jobs/status

 ## Setup